uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The tuberculosis health crisis in the schools was part of a broader Aboriginal health crisis that was set in motion by colonial policies that separated Aboriginal people from their land, thereby disrupting their economies and their food supplies.
 This crisis was particularly intense on the Canadian Prairies.
 Numerous federal government policies contributed to the undermining of Aboriginal health.
-During a period of starvation, rations were withheld from bands in an effort to force them to abandon the lands that they had<!--x-->
-#### Graph 4 Comparative death rates per 1,000 population, residential schools (Named and Unnamed registers combined) and the general Canadian population of school-aged children, using five-year averages from 1921 to 1965.
+During a period of starvation, rations were withheld from bands in an effort to force them to abandon the lands that they had <!-- page 101 -->#### Graph 4 Comparative death rates per 1,000 population, residential schools (Named and Unnamed registers combined) and the general Canadian population of school-aged children, using five-year averages from 1921 to 1965.

 [sorry, this chart not yet available in the plain-text TRC export project]